bipingautam829/Digital-earning/README.md

 # Digital-earning
-We are creating for learning and earninh
+We are creating for learning and earning